bangbang93/vue-fetch/readme.md

 Use fetch in vue just like `$http` in Angular

+## polyfill
+polyfill you may need
+- url-search-params-polyfill
+- whatwg-fetch
+- es6-promise

 ## Why

 Fetch API is awesome... but it has some feature I don't like :()